Jill Biden, Selena Gomez lead talk on youth mental health

 Murthy said open conversation will help change “hearts and minds” and help remove the stigma associated with mental health.

-MTV Entertainment sponsored the conversation to coincide with the first Mental Health Action Day on Thursday.
+MTV Entertainment sponsored the conversation in advance of the second Mental Health Action Day on Thursday.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.